-We prefer email submissions (saves postage and time).
-When submitting via email, attach your word document and also paste the text directly into the email (in case of software conflicts).
-In the "subject" email include TAW, the region you're covering and article title.
-If there is anything important to add to the article, i.e., photo captions or other notes, add that info directly with the article (and not as a side note in the email).
-Include the byline (writer's name) if applicable in the article under the headline.
+We prefer email submissions.
+Attach your Word document and also paste the text directly into the email (in case of software conflicts).
+In the email "subject" line include TAW, the region you're covering (AT, NW, etc.) and article title.
+Include photo captions or other notes, at the end of the article.
+Include the byline (writer's name) in the article under the headline.
 When sending email photos or graphics - do not imbed them into the article - send as separate attachments.
 Photos should be in tiff or jpeg format, and under 1M (170 dpi).
+See page 4 for more info.

-Send articles to taw@bhi.com.
-If you don't have email access send to Laurel Parrott.
-TheAmerican Wanderer, 3526 Humboldt Ave.
-N, Minneapolis, MN 55412.
-Note that we do not return photos, so send only copies of your best one or two photos.
+Send articles to taw@bava.org.
+Send only one or two of your best photos.
 Include caption info (who, what, where, etc. and who is in what position, left to right if appropriate), and add photo credit if needed.

 Remember deadlines; they're always posted in TAW on page 2.
-Also note that any changes in the B section (events, club changes, etc.) must go through the AVA - we cannot make those changes.
+Also note that any changes in the list section of events, club changes, etc., must go through the AVA - we cannot make those changes.